Julie Christensen: Solo career and Stone Cupid

 In 1989, Christensen signed with Polygram Records.
 Todd Rundgren produced the album, which was slated to be her solo debut.
 "She was unlike a lot of female singers, who may be creative in their songwriting and write suitably for their own delivery, but don't really try a broad range of styles," Rundgren said.
 "It was her ability to sing with conviction in a variety of approaches that made her extraordinary to me."
 In 1990, Polygram was restructured, and the record was shelved and Christensen dropped from the label.

 In 1991, Christensen was featured in the Barry Levinson-directed film Bugsy, credited as ‘Ciros singer’.

 In 1994, Christensen (who had remarried and become a mother) moved from Los Angeles to Ojai, California, where she focused on songwriting and recording as a solo artist.
 Unable to retrieve the master recordings from the Polygram sessions, she re-recorded some of its material and released it along with several new songs on her solo debut, 1996's Love Is Driving.
 Her second solo album, Soul Driver came out in 2000, and in 2006 and 2007, she released Something Familiar and Where the Fireworks Are, two stylistically distinct records that she wrote and recorded simultaneously.
 Rather than using her own name, she sometimes performed and recorded using the name Stone Cupid.

 With 2012's Weeds Like Us, Christensen returned to her folk-rock roots.
 The album had taken shape several years earlier as an acoustic project, which would be produced by Christensen's longtime friend and mentor, Kenny Edwards.
 Edwards died in 2010, succumbing to a blood clot that resulted from the chemotherapy treatment he was undergoing for cancer.
 Devastated by his loss, Christensen put the album on hold until 2012.
 Re-envisioned, it was produced by Jeff Turmes, best known for his work with Mavis Staples.

 Christensen and her family relocated from Ojai to East Nashville, Tennessee, in 2013.
 In addition to performing as a solo artist, she played regularly with a band composed of guitarists Chris Tench and Sergio Webb, bassist Bones Hillman, and drummer Steve Latanation.
 They used the name Stone Cupid, and in January 2016, they released The Cardinal, co-produced by Christensen and Turmes.

 Subsequent records with her Nashville band are 2018’s A Sad Clown and 2022’s 11 From Kevin - Songs of Kevin Gordon.

-Julie and her husband (John Diehl} moved to Jemez Springs, New Mexico, in 2020, where she reconnected with bassist and composer Terry Lee Burns, a New Mexico native she had known for almost 40 years.
+Christensen moved to Jemez Springs, New Mexico, in 2020, where she reconnected with bassist and composer Terry Lee Burns, a New Mexico native she had known for almost 40 years.
 Together, they produced The Price We Pay for Love, an all-ballads record, in 2023.